Here’s some coverage basics you should know about every health plan available through Washington Healthplanfinder.

 Once you’ve enrolled in a health plan, you can begin using your coverage to cover your health care costs, such as:

 - Going to the doctor

 - Getting emergency care

-If you want to learn more about how health insurance works or key terms about health insurance, see knowyourplan.org.
+To learn more about how health insurance works or health insurance key terms, visit knowyourplan.org.

 A few weeks after you enroll and make your first payment to your insurance company (if applicable), you’ll receive your insurance card in the mail.
 If you haven’t received your card yet, contact your new health insurance company.